elcicd/el-CICD-docs/tutorial.md

 1. Click on the `Build` button
 1. When the new build number appears, click on it
 1. Click on `Console` on the left-hand side
-1. When the logs pause and the `Input Requested` link appears, click on it
+1. When the logs pause and the `Input requested` link appears, click on it
 1. Select the following checkboxes:
-	* test-cicd-stationdemo
+	* `test-cicd-stationdemo`
-	* test-cicd1
+	* `test-cicd1`
-	* test-cicd3
+	* `test-cicd3`
 1. Click on the `Proceed` button
 1. When the logs pause and the links `Proceed` and `Abort` appear, read the summary to confirm your Release Candidate is properly defined as described above, and click `Proceed`

-To confirm your Release Candidate was properly created, go to GitHub, and check each Git the `test-cicd-stationdemo`, `test-cicd1`, and `test-cicd3` repositories to make sure a tag in the form of `1.0.0-<srcCommitHash>` has been created.
+To confirm your Release Candidate was properly created, go to GitHub, and check the `test-cicd-stationdemo`, `test-cicd1`, and `test-cicd3` Git repositories to make sure a tag in the form of `1.0.0-<srcCommitHash>` has been created.

-Now repeat the above process, but use a RELEASE_CANDIDATE_TAG of `1.1.0` and select the checkboxes of `test-cicd-r, `test-cicd1`, `test-cicd2`, and `test-cicd4`.
-While not a strictly "real world" test, this will give you two Release Candidates to promote, and also allow you to see how rollback and rollforward works in production.
+Now repeat the above process, but use a RELEASE_CANDIDATE_TAG of `1.1.0` and select the checkboxes of `test-cicd-r`, `test-cicd1`, `test-cicd2`, and `test-cicd4`.
+While not strictly a "real world" test, this will give you two Release Candidates to promote, and also allow you to see how rollback and roll-forward works in production.

 You are ready to move onto the production workflow.